-Looking on the internet, one of the most popular passwords is Password.
+Looking on the internet, a little research reveals that one of the most popular passwords is Password.
 Yes, some people apparently think computer security is of such low importance that they use a password like that.

 Come to think of it, one of the systems I use at work has a similar password, only they have replaced the ‘o’ with a zero.
 Pretty sneaky eh?
 Bound to deter those resourceful cyber thieves.
 Yes, my colleagues and I at the Trident Nuclear Launch Centre were pretty pleased with that one!